Delta Muscae: Distance and visibility

 Based on research done by the European Space Agency for the Hipparcos Star Catalogue, Delta Muscae exhibits a parallax of 35.91 milliarcseconds.
 With this data, it can be calculated that Delta Muscae is situated at a distance of 27.8 parsecs, or 91.0 light years, from the sun.

-Even though Delta Muscae is the closest star to Earth in the Musca constellation, nearly 3800 stars are closer in proximity to the Earth as stated by the Gliese Catalogue of Nearby Stars, which includes stars within twenty-five parsecs of the Sun.
+Even though Delta Muscae is the closest star to Earth in the Musca constellation excluding the white dwarf Gliese 440, nearly 3800 stars are closer in proximity to the Earth as stated by the Gliese Catalogue of Nearby Stars, which includes stars within twenty-five parsecs of the Sun.

 Delta Muscae is a star of the third magnitude (or 3.61(v) to be exact) when viewed from the Earth, and is visible to the naked eye in regions that lack dense light pollution.

 Stellar and system characteristics

 Delta Muscae has a listed spectral type of K2III.
 The K2 portion of this designation specifies that Delta Muscae A is a class K2 star, meaning the light it emits is orange in color.
 The main star burns at a temperature cooler than the Sun, which is a G2 star.
 The second part of the classification, III, specifies that Delta Muscae is a giant star which has already left the main sequence of star life like the Sun.